An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 Should you rent a car in Georgia?

 First things first: Do you even need to hire a car in Georgia?
-Georgia is a small country, and the transport system is quite easy to navigate if not a little slow and clunky.

-If it’s your first time visiting Georgia, I recommend an itinerary like this one that uses ‘public’ transport.
-If you’re a repeat visitor or you’re feeling adventurous, there are some major advantages to having your own vehicle.
+If it’s your first time visiting Georgia, you can quite easily stick to an itinerary like this one that uses public transport.

 A mountain road in Georgia: Driving in Georgia.